Skip to main content

 Kathmandu – Paro – Thimphu

-Board a scenic flight to Bhutan, offering breathtaking views of the Eastern Himalayas, including Mount Everest, Kanchenjunga, and Bhutan’s own sacred peaks like Jomolhari.
+The following portion of the Nepal Bhutan Tibet tour takes you on a scenic flight to Bhutan.
 Upon arrival at Paro International Airport, complete immigration formalities and begin your exploration of the Land of the Thunder Dragon.

 On the way to Thimphu, stop at Tachogang Lhakhang Bridge, a 15th-century iron suspension bridge adorned with colorful prayer flags.
 Built by the famous Kagyu tantric master Tangtong Gyalpo, it offers a unique glimpse into Bhutanese history and traditional bridge construction.